-- 1. The problem of climate change. - 2.
-How climate change affects the natural world and human beings.
+- 1. The problem of climate change. - How climate change affects the natural world and - 2. human beings.
 Can we adapt to the inevitable consequences of climate change? - 3.
 How to prevent dangerous climate change?

-The module explains the scientific basis of the climate change problem in an easy-to-understand form, and also offers examples of the climate change impacts and measures to solve the problem from different countries.
+The module explains the scientific basis of the climate change problem in an easy-tounderstand manner, and also offers examples of the climate change impacts and measures to solve the problem from different countries.